Updated 2025-02-12

 Overview of Transit Routing

-A basic networking scenario involves connecting your on-premises network to a VCN with either Oracle Cloud Infrastructure FastConnect or an Site-to-Site VPN.
+A basic networking scenario involves connecting the on-premises network to a VCN with either Oracle Cloud Infrastructure FastConnect or an Site-to-Site VPN.
 These two basic scenarios illustrate that topology: Scenario B: Private Subnet with a VPN and Scenario C: Public and Private Subnets with a VPN.

 This scenario uses a hub-and-spoke topology, as illustrated in the following diagram.
 The term hub here means only that a VCN is acting as the hub in this hub-and-spoke design.

-One of the VCNs acts as the hub (VCN-H) and connects to your on-premises network by way of FastConnect or an Site-to-Site VPN.
+One of the VCNs acts as the hub (VCN-H) and connects to the on-premises network by way of FastConnect or an Site-to-Site VPN.
 The other VCNs are locally peered with the hub VCN.
 The traffic between the on-premises network and the peered VCNs transits through the hub VCN.
 The VCNs must be in the same region but can be in different tenancies.

 Gateways Involved in Transit Routing